The Man with the Iron Fists: Critical reception

+Accolades

+The Man with the Iron Fists received nominations for Golden Fleece and Best Wildposts at the 2013 Golden Trailer Awards.
+Its song "Carry It" was nominated for Best Original or Adapted Song at the Black Reel Awards of 2013.

 Sequel

 A sequel was announced by RZA in an interview with the title The Man with the Iron Fists: Sting of the Scorpion but revealed that he's not directing the sequel, instead Roel Reine will direct the film as RZA, Rick Yune, Zhu Zhu, Andrew Lin and Grace Huang will reprise their roles as the Blacksmith, X-Blade, Chi Chi and The Gemini Twins, joining the cast are Dustin Nguyen, Cary Tagawa, Carl Ng and Simon Yin.
 The sequel was released on DVD and Blu-ray on April 14, 2015.